magento/merchdocs/src/sales/transactions.md

 ### Transaction Details

-This block includes the additional information for a given transaction.
+This section includes the additional information for a given transaction.
 Information is displayed in the form of keys and values.

-**Available Key**:
+The available keys are:

 - authAmount
 - authCode